The $111B Finale: Paramount, WBD, and the Future of Media (Part VI)

 The long-running saga of Warner Bros.
 Discovery’s search for a partner has reached a definitive conclusion.
 In a decisive pivot, the WBD board has moved away from its initial favourite, Netflix, in favour of a superior proposal from Paramount-Skydance.

-Not only does this $111 billion megamerger consolidate two legacy studios, it also fundamentally rewires the entertainment ecosystem.
-When this series began, Netflix set the stage to shift the industry to an era of growth at any cost.
-Now, that “cost” has been defined by balance-sheet engineering and regulatory brinkmanship.
+When this series began, Netflix set the stage to shift the industry to an era of growth at any cost to one defined by balance-sheet engineering and regulatory brinkmanship.

 Parts 1–5